jenamis/mapping-earthquakes/README.md

 The user can select between three Mapbox base layer styles: Day (Mapbox Streets), Night (Mapbox Navigation Night), and Satellite (Mapbox Satellite Streets).

 ### Tectonic Plates Layer
-The Tectonic Plates layer utilizes GeoJSON data retrieved from this [GitHub repository]( https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json).
+The Tectonic Plates layer utilizes GeoJSON data retrieved from this [GitHub repository](https://github.com/fraxen/tectonicplates/blob/master/GeoJSON/PB2002_boundaries.json).

 ### All Earthquakes Layer
 The All Earthquakes layer utilizes data retrieved from the United States Geological Survey’s real-time [GeoJSON summary feed for earthquakes within the past seven days]( https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson).
 Differences in earthquake magnitude are shown with marker size and color.

 ### Major Earthquakes Layer
-The Major Earthquakes layer utilizes data retrieved from the United States Geological Survey’s real-time [GeoJSON summary feed for earthquakes with a magnitude of 4.5 or greater within the past seven days] (https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/4.5_week.geojson).
+The Major Earthquakes layer utilizes data retrieved from the United States Geological Survey’s real-time [GeoJSON summary feed for earthquakes with a magnitude of 4.5 or greater within the past seven days](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/4.5_week.geojson).
 As with the All Earthquakes layer, differences in earthquake magnitude are shown with marker size and color.